 As I continued further the snow and wind increased in strength but I was warm comfortable and happy.
 Like a lot of weather in the mountains, just as quick as it arrived, it stopped and by the time I made it to the Wild Dog Campsite the weather looked like clearing up.

 It took only about 2-3 hours to hike here from the carpark so I stopped for a rest and some snacks.
 Then it happened.
 The sweat on my inner layers started to chill my core and extremities very quickly.
-Within a matter of minutes I couldn’t move my fingers and hands properly.
+Within a matter of minutes, I couldn’t move my fingers and hands properly.
 I had a choice.
 Keep walking to warm up or make camp.
-I choose the later.
+I choose the latter.

 As the afternoon and evening progressed it got noticeably cooler.
-At 10pm I woke up very cold.
+At 10 pm I woke up very cold.
 I looked at my thermometer, -6 degrees Celsius.
-My -7 degree rated sleeping bag was struggling with my tropical rated body.
+My -7 degree rated sleeping bag was struggling with my tropical-rated body.
 I put on my fleece jacket and down jacket and within minutes I was suitably warm again.

 - 6km hiking